Navigating friendship drama: Facebook Live

 - How do you help primary kids (especially older ones) handle their friends operating with such different values than the ones you are raising them with.
 For example, a child who is teasing your kids for not having the right stuff (branded trainers, the right football kit) or not apologising when they are wrong or swearing.
 (This was answered partly on the video and partly in the comments section).

 - How do I help my Christian 9 year old daughter when she tries to be Jesus like at school but then feels so hurt when her friends push her away for it (she was trying to include a girl who was left out but then she was pushed out herself for welcoming this girl in).
 Rachel answered this question in full in episode 52 of the Parenting for Faith podcast which you can listen to here.
+You may also be interested in How children express connection with God around their friends.

 Questions Rachel answered in the Facebook Live for preteens and teens: